harness/developer-hub/docs/platform/pipelines/w_pipeline-steps-reference/pipeline-settings.md

 ## Pipeline Execution Time Limits

-The maximum time for which a Stage or Pipeline can run.
-These are maximum allowable values; smaller values can be set within the pipeline itself using the Timeout field.
+The maximum allowable time a stage or pipeline can run.
+These are the maximum allowable values, but smaller values can be set within the pipeline using the **Timeout** field.

-In case a timeout configured within a Pipeline or Stage is larger than these system limits, the limit is still considered.
+If a timeout is configured within a pipeline or stage larger than these system limits, the limit is still enforced.

-The following tables describes the limits for each plan.
-All these can be edited to be *less* only within the Account.
+The following table lists the limits for each plan.
+You can only edit all of these items to be *less* within the Account.

 <table>
   <thead>